Commodities are undervalued

-New mines take decades to de-risk with the decision to construct routinely dependent on attractive risk adjusted returns.
-Low commodity prices and poor investor sentiment cyclically disrupt the allocation of capital to the development of new mines which creates opportunity for investors and implies higher future (incentive) prices.
-In contrast to long timelines for development of primary commodity supply, global just-in-time manufacturing assumes that primary inputs will be available as and when needed – surging commodity prices during cyclical peaks suggest otherwise.
+New mines (commodity supply) take decades to de-risk with the decision to construct routinely dependent on attractive risk adjusted returns.
+Low commodity prices and poor investor sentiment cyclically disrupt the allocation of capital to mine development, which creates opportunity for investors and implies higher future prices.
+In contrast to long timelines for new commodity supply, global just-in-time manufacturing assumes that primary inputs will be available as and when needed throughout the value chain.
+This is not always the case as demonstrated by high commodity prices during cyclical peaks and/or significant disruptions to globalized supply chains.

-The disconnect between commodity prices (primary supply) and ultimate commodity demand (industrial production) can be highlighted by the change in relative value of the S&P 500 equity index and underlying commodity prices.
-The current imbalance has not been as high for decades and is unsustainable.
-Commodity prices will rise to support continued global growth and a significant increase in capital will inevitably be invested in real assets.
+The disconnect between commodity prices (supply) and ultimate commodity demand (industrial production) can be highlighted by the change in relative value of the S&P 500 equity index and underlying commodity prices.
+The imbalance remains and commodity prices must ultimately rise to support global recovery and longer-term growth.

-5.5xS&P500 v GSCI Commodity Indexreal assets must recover to support global growth
+6.8xS&P500 v GSCI Commodity Indexreal assets must increase to support global growth

-The protracted downturn in the mining sector (as represented by the depressed commodity indices) has created an attractive investment environment for patient countercyclical investors to invest in mining opportunities with attractive risk adjusted return profiles.
+The protracted downturn in the mining sector (as represented by the depressed commodity indices) and the disruptive impact of COVID-19 has created an attractive investment environment for patient countercyclical investors to invest in mining opportunities with attractive risk adjusted return profiles.

 Commodities, Global GDP and S&P500 Total Return